 - Select prod from the Environment menu.

-- Select message_count as the Primary Measure.
+- Select traffic as the Y-Axis Measure.
 This will let you see traffic data.

 Set up chart drill down

-These selection will determine how you can refine the view of your content.
+These selections will determine how you can refine the view of your content.

 - Click Save to generate the report.